pcesarperez/Modding-never-changes/Modding never changes.md

 	* **`Existence 2.0.esp`**
 	* **`Conelrad 640-1240.esp`**

-You will need to be in the station's range to tune in (_Data_ button, _Radio_ section in your Pip-Boy), but when you do, enjoy the rythm! _Conelrad 640-1240_ and _Existence 2.0_ will be immediately available right after leaving Vault 101.
+You will need to be in the station's range to tune in (_Data_ button, _Radio_ section in your Pip-Boy), but when you do, enjoy the rhythm! _Conelrad 640-1240_ and _Existence 2.0_ will be immediately available right after leaving Vault 101.

 ![Fallout 3 new radio stations](Images/Fallout%203%20new%20radio%20stations.png)